 4. Laptop Magazine

-Review Credibility: Good Laptop Magazine reviews relatively few printers, so the Editors' Choice it gives the Canon Pixma iP100 is mitigated by the small sampling.
+Laptop Magazine reviews relatively few printers, so the Editors' Choice it gives the Canon Pixma iP100 is mitigated by the small sampling.
 However, testing is evident.
-Wollman says the price is a bit high, but if you need portability, this is a good choice.
+Dana Wollman says the price is a bit high, but this is a good choice if you need portability.

 Review: Canon Pixma iP100 Review, Dana Wollman, July 3, 2008

-Review Credibility: Good Out of more than 200 owner reviews here, about 4 out of 5 give the Canon Pixma iP100 4 stars out of 5 or better.
+Out of more than 360 owner reviews here, about three out of four give the Canon Pixma iP100 4 stars out of 5 or better.
 Still, a sizable minority is less happy.
 A few say they have problems with paper jams and some wish a connective cable had been included.